gerbless/react-tutorial/README.md

 export default ExampleApp;
 ```

-Finally, our code should look like this
+Finally, our entire codebase should be this

 ```javascript
 /********** UserAvatar.js **********/